- A compromised airway is the most time critical problem, with any small reduction in airway radius significantly affecting air flow

 Raising the patient’s legs can be a good initial step while fluids are being made up as it delivers an ‘autotransfusion’ (uses gravity to redistribute the patient’s own blood more centrally to increase the blood pressure.)

-- Any sick patient should have concurrent blood samples taken for full blood count, urea and electrolytes, coagulation, liver biomarkers, troponins, venous gas samples for lactate and cultures as required and they should also undergo a 12 lead ECG to explore whether the shock is of cardiac origin
+- Any sick patient should have concurrent blood samples taken for full blood count, urea and electrolytes, coagulation, liver biomarkers, troponin, venous gas samples (for lactate), and blood cultures (if required), as well as a 12 lead ECG to explore whether the shock is of cardiac origin

 If you suspect post-operative complications, including internal haemorrhage which would not be amenable to simple compression, then you need to notify your team urgently for further assessment and potentially returning to theatre to explore and manage.
 Blood (rather than just serosanguinous fluid) in drains, disproportionate pain, and signs of peritonism can all be clues to support any suspected pathology.